- 1 medium onion, chopped

 - Shredded cheddar cheese and sour cream, optional

 - Saute onion in oil in a large saucepan until tender.
 Add potatoes, broth, soup, salsa and seasonings.
 Bring to a boil.
 Reduce heat; cover and simmer for 15-20 minutes or until potatoes are tender.
 Stir in the chicken, beans and corn; heat through.
-Serve with cheese and sour cream if desired.
+If desired, serve with cheese and sour cream.
 Yield: 6 servings (2 quarts).

 "The only substitutions I made was used butter instead of oil to sautee the onions.
 Hubby said that it was very bland so he added tobasco.
 My 2 kids ate it, but didn't love it."